 Madeira is usually well-connected to all major European cities through both charter airlines like Tui and Thomas Cook, and line airlines like TAP Portugal.
 I found a really awesome deal with TUI Germany through Urlaubspiraten.de (a great travel deals site here in Germany).
 Downside, we had to take a train all the way to Frankfurt from Bremen, still was worth the deal.
 Sometimes, to get the best prices you have to be a bit flexible.
 Anyhow, the flight was impeccable…and as we approached Madeira, any grumpiness from being caged on a flying bus for 4.5 hours was completely whipped off of us.
 The island, covered in a thin layer of fog, majestic appearing in front of our window.
 It does look like the real-life version of Jurassic Park or King Kong Island, but in a cool magical way.

 As we landed, found our bags and went to our shuttle to the hotel.
 If your hotel doesn’t have a shuttle or prefer soloing it, a bus stop is right outside the arrivals terminal.
 From the airport in Santa Cruz to Funchal, it takes only about 15 minutes.
-Our hotel, the Four Views Oasis in Caniço, took even less.
+Our hotel, the Four Views Oasis in Caniço, took even less (Here you can find other hotel options that cater to your needs and/or budget*).
 Checked in, and refreshed we went to explore the area, find somewhere to eat and off to bed to be fully re-energized for a week in Madeira full of adventures.

 Oh and don’t forget, as you fly to Madeira, you’ll become an hour younger (don’t fret, you’ll get it back as you fly back to mainland Europe), so turn those watches an hour back!
 Also, even though I’d recommend renting a car for the most flexibility, we didn’t and just went rogue by busing it around.
 An adventure on itself!